userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices.md

 ### Deploy Privileges App

-*The SAP privileges App helps an Admin user manage their risk by allowing them to demote themselves to a Standard user when having Admin privileges is not required*
+_The SAP privileges App helps an Admin user manage their risk by allowing them to demote themselves to a Standard user when having Admin privileges is not required_

+_Intune supports two methods to deploy .pkg files.
+In this example we will use the Package method that leverages the Intune binary to intall the package._

 Download the latest version of the SAP Privileges tool from [https://github.com/SAP/macOS-enterprise-privileges](https://github.com/SAP/macOS-enterprise-privileges)